-Reserves are items that instructors place at the library Circulation Desk for students to borrow, giving the class equal access to the materials.
+Reserves are items that instructors place at the Library Help Desk for students to borrow, giving the class equal access to the materials.
 Reserve loan periods are set by the instructor.
-Reserve fines are generally \$1 per hour, depending on the loan period.
+The fine for unreturned reserve materials is \$60 per item.
 Only faculty members may initiate reserves.